nomadxxxx/symmetrical-fishstick/README.md

 `python3 deepgram_proxy_beta.py`

 **HOW TO USE WITH OPEN WEB UI**
+1. Go to setting within Open WebUI
+2. Admin settings > audio.
+3. For Speech-to-Text Engine select: OpenAI.
+4. Replace the URL with [](http://localhost:5001/v1)
-Go to setting within Open WebUI, then admin settings, click audio.
-For Speech-to-Text Engine select: OpenAI.
-Replace the URL with [](http://localhost:5001/v1), for API simply type `dummy` and for STT Model write `whisper-large`
+5. For the API key simply type `dummy` and for STT Model write `whisper-large`